Design of Distributed Reconfigurable Robotics Systems with ReconROS: Evaluation

-Table~\ref{table:Experiments:latency} presents the runtimes for these copy tasks in software and hardware, $t_{copy-SW}$ and $t_{copy-HW}$, and the resulting speedup $S_{copy}$, as well as the runtimes for the overall ping-pong application measured as roundtrip time $t_{round}=t_{end}-t_{start}$ at the PC and the resulting speedup $S_{round}$ for different message sizes.
-Since the underlying ReconOS implementation has a lower memory bandwidth compared to the Zynq's ARM processor subsystem and there is additional hardware-software signaling required, we observe a slowdown for the hardware ROS2 copy node, which is distinct for larger message sizes.
-For example, copying a message of 6 MiB is about $4 \times$ slower in hardware than in software.
-While improving ReconOS' memory subsystem would obviously reduce the slowdown, Table~\ref{table:Experiments:latency} also shows that for the overall ping-pong application where we have to take communication into account the slowdown is less pronounced with $1.15 \times$ for a 6 MiB message.
+The second experiment is a copy application that evaluates the memory read/write performance of ROS 2 hardware nodes.
+The difference to the echo application is that the Zynq-bound ROS 2 nodes create a copy of the message in local memory before publishing to topic {\tt T:/recv}.
+Table~\ref{table:Experiments:latency:copy} presents the runtimes for the raw copy tasks in software and hardware, $t_{raw-copy-SW}$ and $t_{raw-copy-HW}$, and the resulting raw speedup $S_{raw-copy}$, as well as the runtimes for the overall copy ping-pong application, $t_{pp-copy-SW}$, $t_{pp-copy-HW}$, and the resulting speedup $S_{pp-copy}$ for different message sizes.

+Since the underlying ReconOS implementation has a lower memory bandwidth compared to the Zynq's ARM processor subsystem, we observe a slowdown for the raw ROS 2 hardware copy node, which is distinct for larger message sizes and saturates at about $0.25$.
+Thus, copying a message of 10 MiB is about $4 \times$ slower in hardware than in software.
+While improving ReconOS' memory subsystem would obviously improve the situation, Table~\ref{table:Experiments:latency:copy} also shows that for the overall copy ping-pong application where we have to take communication into account the slowdown is less pronounced and saturates at around $0.86$.
+Again, due to effects of the underlying software stacks of Linux, ROS 2, and ReconOS, and the possible parallel execution of hardware and software threads, the speedups are not consistently decreasing and for 8 KiB the speedup is even larger than one.
-The {\sc ReconROS} communication times in Table~\ref{table:Experiments:latency} are in the same order as that of related work~\cite{Sugata2017}, where communication times were measured between a ROS node on a PC and a ROS node on an ARM within a Zynq for messages of size 1 MiB and 6 MiB, albeit on a different ROS version.
-Importantly, the two versions of the {\sc ReconROS} ping-pong application in Figure~\ref{fig:reconros_experiments_roundtrip}(a) and (b) are semantically identical.
-Switching from one to the other simply requires a change in the {\sc ReconROS} configuration file and to start the software or hardware ROS node, respectively, in the application's main routine.

-Generally, the overall ROS2 application speedup or slowdown, respectively, achieved by moving individual ROS2 nodes from software to hardware depends on i) the raw speedup of the ROS2 node, ii) the message size, iii) the overall application's topology and involved communication patterns and times, and iv) the ratio between node computation times and communication times.
-The ROS2 nodes in the ping-pong application do not represent any computational load.
-Hence, we have implemented the following four smaller applications on the platform shown in Figure~\ref{fig:reconros_experiments_roundtrip}:
+Related work~\cite{Sugata2017} has also reported on measured communication times between a ROS node on a PC and a ROS software node on an ARM/Zynq connected with Gigabit Ethernet.
+For a one-way communication the authors determined approximately 60 ms for a 1 MiB message and approximately 275 ms for a 6 MiB message.
+Comparing with the corresponding data points of Table~\ref{table:Experiments:latency:echo}, which are for two-way communication, we see that {\sc ReconROS} achieves higher performance, albeit on a different ROS version.

+In a third experiment, we have have implemented the following four smaller applications on the platform shown in Figure~\ref{fig:reconros_experiments_roundtrip}: